ModelEarth/projects/active.md

 Our [Everybody's Home Page](../home) process is being designed to display infinite content based on parameters.

-TO DO: [Moving Javascript Timelines from Google Data Commons API](https://model.earth/localsite/timeline/) <!--riyanka, Niranjan, Kirthika, Mehul, Aishwrya, Vishnupriya-->
+IN PROGRESS: [Our Javascript Timelines](../localsite/timeline/) pull from the Google Data Commons API - Sugandha is adding a new vertical LOCATIONS colored legend.<!--riyanka, Niranjan, Kirthika, Mehul, Aishwrya, Vishnupriya-->

+TO DO: Help us continue to refine the [3 trade charts](../profile/trade/) (links on lower right: Trade Flow Map, Chord, and Sankey) we're developing to provide an interactive [Exiobase](https://exiobase.eu) front-end.

-We're pulling images and video via [our FeedPlayer](../feed) which can be updated to point at any Github repo or API.
+We're pulling images and video via [our React FeedPlayer](../feed) which can be updated to point at any Github repo or API.

 <!--
 **More Data Commons Visualization Projects**